OlivierSohn/hamazed/BACKLOG.md

     the goal is to disambiguate wether interpolate or interpolateIO is implemented. interpolate in DiscretelyInterpolable -> the intermediate values can be represented using the type interpolateIO in DiscretelyTransformable m -> the intermediate values cannot be represented using the type
+      - The doc doesn't see the instance when the type is not in the same module as the class... maybe it would make sense to collapse some of the modules (but ):

   - Measure if O2 is necessary, especially for:
     - chained animations with a lot of points
     - delta renderer